 Source: MoneyNews, July 7, 2009.

-Wolfgang Münchau (Financial Times): Liquidity injections alone are
+Wolfgang Münchau (Financial Times): Liquidity injections alone are not enough

 "Monetary policy's various guises from near-zero short-term interest rates, to massive liquidity injections, to quantitative easing and its relatives have so far had no traction in this crisis.
 While the global economy is no longer shrinking at quite the speeds seen at the beginning of the year, it is still trapped in a bad recession.